madhavlab/imat/README.md

 # IMAT - Interactive Melody Annotation Tool

 ## Overview
-IMAT is a tool designed to reduce the annotation time and effort when singing melodies are obtained from machine learning-based melody estimation algorithms.
+IMAT is a tool designed that uses our previously proposed model-agnostic machine-learning-based algorithm, i.e., active-meta-learning, that combines active-learning and meta-learning to efficiently annotate the singing melody obtained from machine learning-based melody estimation algorithms.
 The tool uses active learning to highlight a few regions in the audio using a confidence criterion to be corrected by the user via visual and auditory feedback.
 It subsequently adapts to these corrections using meta-learning, thus providing a more precise melody annotation of the entire audio, thereby expediting the correction process.

 ## Usage
 How to setup the tool?